keelancook/notebook/_notes/Map of Content.md

 **This is your map.**

 The map can be navigated in two different ways: synchronic and diachronic.

+A *diachronic (or narrative) approach* starts at a particular location, say a burning question, and follows the breadcrumbs through the notes watching an answer unfold.
+I have listed several questions I am trying to answer with these notes below.
+You can pick up the beginning of the thread with any of those.

-A synchronic (or thematic) approach to the notes will stop with a broad topic in mind.
+A *synchronic (or thematic) approach* to the notes will stop with a broad topic in mind.
 Thing of these like neighborhoods or regions on the map.
 Listed below are a number of high level topics that can be considered regions of this notescape.

-A diachronic (or narrative) approach starts at a particular location, say a burning question, and follows the breadcrumbs through the notes watching an answer unfold.
-I have listed several questions I am trying to answer with these notes below.
-You can pick up the beginning of the thread with any of those.
+## Imporant Questions I'm Trying to Answer
+1. What is my understanding of the [[Biblical Theology of Mission]]?
+2. How can a deep understanding of immigration and missions to immigrants in the past help us do better ministry today?
+3. Develop an [[Informed Strategy for US Immigrant Engagement]]in the 21st century.
+4. What is my position on [[Contextualization on the Mission Field]], and how would I teach others to do it well?
+5. How might the local church [[Equip Potential North American Missionaries]] to reach cities for Christ?
+6. How can we effectively evaluate missionaries and ones sents for Great Commission ministry?
+7. What are the [[Critical Issues Facing North American Missionaries]] today?

+---

 ## Regions of the Notescape

----
+These are a sampling of general categories that give shape to the network of notes.
+You can find a particular theme or subject of interest here.

 ### Theology of Mission
 * [[Biblical Theology of Mission]]